noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   case 0 | "" => false
   case _ => true

-// def with no paramsdef with no params def poop: Boolean = true // always returns true
+// def with no params
+def poop: Boolean = true // always returns true

+// def with repeated params, i.e. blah... in javascript
+// ^ and like javascript, can only appear at the end of the parameter list
+// poop("one", "two")
+def poop(v: String*): Unit =
+    println(v) // ArraySeq(one, two)

 // scala 2 requires curly braces
 def poop(): String = {